expectedbehavior/acts_as_archival/README.md

 i.e. `rails g migration AddAAAToPost archive_number archived_at:datetime`

-Any dependent-destroy model connected to an AAA model will be archived with its parent.
+Any dependent-destroy AAA model associated to an AAA model will be archived with its parent.

 ## Example